tytydraco/yessleep/out/A_new_me_A_better_me.md

 I went to see her the next day.
-I brought my flip comb.
+I brought my comb.
 It was less to feel confident and more for a sense of comfort, like a teddy bear.
 Like I was physically holding onto the last good piece of my new self.

 Miki lived in a four-floor complex in a pretty cheap neighborhood, but it had a great view.
 I got there around 6pm.
 I stood outside for a while, expecting that horrible noise to come to me; but it didn’t.
 I was relieved.
 Maybe it was the tube powder I’d taken, or maybe it was just the sense of calm that came from fighting back and doing something, but I was okay.